It sounds so sexy: Buy a vacation rental property to rent out for most of the year, and occasionally use it yourself just for fun.

 After all, turnovers are where landlords see most of their labor.
 And vacation rental properties see a lot of turnovers.

 You can outsource this labor to a property management company if you like.
 Or you can do it yourself, in which case you should pay yourself for it just as you would pay a property manager.
 It’s a labor expense regardless of who’s doing the labor, and you should account for it.

 5. Furnishing & Decorating

 Long-term landlords don’t have to furnish or decorate their units.
-Vacation property owners do.
+Airbnb hosts do.

 That adds to your expenses, both initially and on an ongoing basis.
 Your guests will cause wear and tear on your furniture, and occasionally break the décor.
 So these costs need to be in your budget of expenses.